Jcbnunez/uvm-fqr/Practicums/Pract10_SLiM_demography.md

 ## Adding reporters to Gravel et al. 2011 Study ( pt 2 )

+Adding two reporters of genetic variation, one before and one after the out of africa migrations

 ```c++
 // Model based on Gravel et al. 2011, doi:10.1073/pnas.1019276108 (hereafter "paper")